 When asked what he does with the time he saves, Santa gave a deep chuckle from his belly.
 “Why, I return to the North Pole and enjoy cookies and milk with Mrs. Claus, of course!”

 Want to track Santa too?
-Be sure to tune into FOX 5 News at 5, 6 and 10 p.m. to watch the FOX 5 Santa Tracker with David Chandley.
+Be sure to join us on Facebook Live this Christmas Eve at 6 p.m. to watch the FOX 5 Santa Tracker with David Chandley.